ogratwicklcs/ansible_security_workshop/2.2-threat/README.md

 We have determined that the host is not performing an attack and finally confirmed that the firewall policy violation is a false positive, probably caused by a misconfiguration of the whitelist group for that application.
 So we can whitelist the IP in the firewall to let events come through.

-Log out of Tower and log back in as user `opsfirewall`.
 Go to the **Templates** overview, and launch the job template **Whitelist attacker**.
 A few moments later the traffic is allowed.

-## Step 2.10 - Rollback
+## Step 2.9- Rollback

 The analysts have ended their threat hunting.
 To reduce resource consumption and the analysis workload it is preferable to now rollback the Check Point and Snort log configurations back to their pre-investigation state.
 To do so, there is pre-approved job template available to the analysts:

 - **Roll back all changes**

-Log into Ansible Tower as the user `analyst`, and execute it by clicking on the little rocket icon next to it.
+Log into Ansible Tower and execute it by clicking on the little rocket icon next to it.
 Soon all logging configuration is set back to normal.

 Last but not least we have to stop the attack simulation.
-Log out of Tower, and log back in as your student user.
 In the section **Templates**, find and execute the job template called **Stop DDOS attack simulation**.

 You are done with the exercise.
 Turn back to the list of exercises to continue with the next one.